How to Get Off Megan’s Law in Morris County NJ

 The legislature saw fit, when enacting this statute, to allow certain registrants to file a Motion to be removed from registration requirements if certain criteria are established.
 The statute which governs the potential removal of a registrant from Megan’s Law is N.J.S.A.
 2C:7-2(f).
 The statute stipulates, in pertinent part:

 f.
 Except as provided in subsection g. of this section, a person required to register under this act may make application to the Superior Court of this State to terminate the obligation upon proof that the person has not committed an offense within 15 years following conviction or release from a correctional facility for any term of imprisonment imposed, whichever is later, and is not likely to pose a threat to the safety of others.

-Removal from Megan’s Law Requirements in NJ
+Requirements for Removal from Megan’s Law in NJ

 To apply to be removed from Megan’s Law registration requirements, the following must be true:

 - 15 years have passed since the conviction or release from prison (whichever is later);